Skip to Main Content Back to Top Let's Talk

 Can you insure a vacation home under your homeowners’ insurance?

-According to Investopedia, insurance policies for vacation homes tend to be a little different from a standard homeowners insurance policy.
-Vacation homes can be seen as riskier, and as a result, some vacation home insurance policies offer more limited property insurance coverage on a named-perils basis.
-This means that only the perils listed in the policy are covered.
+According to Investopedia, insurance policies for vacation homes tend to be a little different from a standard homeowners’ insurance policy.
+Vacation homes may be seen as riskier and, as a result, some vacation home insurance policies may offer property coverage on a named-perils basis.
+This means that only the perils specifically listed in the policy are covered.

-Some vacation property policies provide all-risk coverage, which means perils are covered unless they’re listed in the policy as being excluded.
-If this option is available and affordable, it will provide more protection.
+Some vacation property policies may provide all-risk coverage, which means perils are covered unless they’re listed in the policy as being excluded.
+If this option is available and affordable, it may provide more protection.

 Renting Your Vacation Home

-AirBnB, Vrbo and other similar marketplaces have made it easier than ever to rent out your property so you can earn some extra income.
-This may seem like a logical way to get more use out of your vacation home when you’re not using it personally.
+Airbnb, Vrbo and similar marketplaces have made it easier than ever to rent out your vacation home so you can earn extra income.
+This may seem like a logical way to get more use out of your vacation home when you’re not using it.
 However, there are risks and insurance considerations if you plan to rent your vacation house.

-• Cause kitchen fires, break doors, clog toilets and cause other types of damage to the structure of your home.
+• Cause kitchen fires, break doors, clog toilets and cause other types of structural damage

 Given these and other risks, it’s important to make sure you have suitable liability and property insurance.
-Your home-sharing platform may provide some coverage, but there may be limits and exclusions that mean you’re not fully covered.
-Commercial use of your vacation home can also impact your insurance policy, and this is something your insurer will need to know about.
+The home-sharing platform you use may provide some coverage, but there may be limits and exclusions that leave you with coverage gaps.
+Using your vacation home for commercial reasons will likely either impact your home insurance policy or require a second commercial property insurance policy.
+In cases like these, work with your insurance broker to determine your best course of action.

 Liability Coverage for Vacation Homes

-Your primary residence homeowners insurance policy might extend some liability coverage to your vacation home.
+Your homeowners’ insurance policy for your primary residence might extend some liability coverage to your vacation home.
 However, you should not assume that because some coverage exists, you don’t need separate liability coverage for your vacation home.

 Risk Management Practices for Your Vacation Home

-Purchasing a vacation home can be a great investment for you and your family.
-Take proactive steps to avoid problems that could undermine that investment.
+Purchasing a vacation home can be a great investment for you and your family, and taking proactive steps can help you avoid problems that could undermine that investment.

 • Research the risks before buying.
 It’s smart to look at the risks in an area before buying any property, whether it’s your primary residence or a second home.
 Look up information on wildfire, hurricane, flood, tornado, wind, winter storm and earthquake risks.
-If you decide to buy a property in an area with substantial risks, see if there are any home improvements that could help, and make sure you have the right insurance.
+If you decide to buy a vacation home in an area with substantial risks, see if there are any home improvements that could help protect your house during a severe weather event.

 • Keep your property well-maintained and monitored.
 Since you won’t always be around, you may need to hire a local service to perform regular landscaping and upkeep.
 It’s also important to have someone check out the property regularly for signs of pests, vandalism, roof damage and other issues.